Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

   - Log 2: `43.182.12.35 New Client Connection 84.10.8.22  on account: PSmith: Success`

+  Not the source and destination ip.

   As the formats are different for the logs.
 We can use **log parsing**: Converting a single string as shown above into fields of structured data, Once that is done the logs can be rearranged into a uniform structure called **log normalization**.
-We may also have to change the timing format to military vs standard 12hr format
+We may also have to change the timing format to military vs standard 12hr format.
+Important to note the source and destination ips an the usernames

   - Log 1:  `User |TJones| Successfully Authenticated | to |10.182.12.35 |from client |43.10.8.22|`

 - Log 2: `43.182.12.35|  New Client Connection |84.10.8.22|  on account:| PSmith| : Success`

+- During aggregation and normalization the goal is to extract the following vital information from the logs:

+   - Date: `[17/May/2015:10:05:12 +0000]`
+   - IP: `83.149.9.216`
+   - Protocol and Version: `HTTP/1.1`
+   - Resource Requested: `/presentations/logstash `
+   - User Agent: `Mozilla/5.0 (Macintosh; Intel Mac OS X 19_9_1) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/32.23.34.77 Safari/537.36`
+   - HTTP Response Code: `200`
+   - File Size: `7697`